andynur/fiber-boilerplate/README.md

 * Email confirmation on Registration
 * Role based authorization using Casbin
 * File uploads
-* UI on Tailwind.
-Setup ready for VueJS integration
-* Laravel mix for UI
 * Payment processing via PayPal
 * Logging via Phuslu/Log with file rotation
 * PostGres or MySQL with GORM V2